Indranil111/Gene-Prioritization/README.md

 This pipeline **ranks** the rows of a given spreadsheet, where spreadsheet's rows correspond to gene-labels and columns correspond to sample-labels.
 The ranking is based on correlating gene expression data (network smoothed) against pheno-type data.

-There are four prioritization methods, using either pearson or t-test correlation measure:
+There are four prioritization methods, using either pearson or t-test as the measure of correlation:

 | **Options**                                        | **Method**                           | **Parameters**            |